Be it in investing, fitness, career or health, it is important to clearly define our goals and breaking it down into actionable objectives.

 Step 1: Check validity of each investment.

 I begin with a review of all stocks under my portfolio, the objective here is to check if each stock still satisfies my investment criteria.
-Review qualitative and quantitative aspects of the each stock and update yourself with its recent corporate actions.
+Review qualitative and quantitative aspects of each stock and update yourself with its recent corporate actions.

-Frequent readers would know that my focus on stocks are liquidation value or net tangible asset value, hence, I would comb through the portfolio to look for stocks that are trading well above its perceived valuation.
+Frequent readers would know that my focus on stocks is liquidation value or net tangible asset value, hence, I would comb through the portfolio to look for stocks that are trading well above its perceived valuation.

 My post on deep value investing briefly describes my investment philosophy.